starvagrant/toh/toh.markdown/the_garden_of_treason.md

 "But you don't intend on wiping battles clean at all."

 "But I do.
 America remains the most prosperous nation on earth, and does half its military spending.
 I know the correlation is far more direct than our citizens believe it to be.
-There are little battefields everywhere on earth.
+There are little battlefields everywhere on earth.
 Special forces, intelligence plots, the list swells.
 But awareness of these battles is dim indeed.

 "War has always had two components.
 The soldiers on the field and the soldiers at home.
 The soldiers at home have grown so very picky.
 They are swayed by arguments about justice and civilian casualties.
 But war is needed to ensure prosperity."